 Theatre education is an opportunity to create the you that you want to be.
 If you want to be a better actor, better technician, or just a better human being with skills that will be with you for life, consider all of the opportunities at La Crosse Community Theatre.

-Our education program reflects our mission: “to create productions and projects that enhance the theatrical literacy of our audience members, volunteers, students, and staff.”
+Our education program reflects our mission.
 The goals of our education program are to provide opportunities for creativity and personal growth in a fun, collaborative environment and celebrate human connections through communication and interactions.

 Our process ensures that students learn the fundamentals of acting, the basics of creating characters, and the skills to make connections with others on stage.
 Skills learned in the classroom are reflected in the actor’s work on productions.
 Classes are designed to move and change with the needs of the students, ensuring that all students receive the best education for them.

 This class is designed for adults who wish to learn how to tell a compelling and enjoyable story.
 It looks at what makes a good story, where to find good stories, how to write an engaging personal story, and different ways to make a story interesting.
 This is an interactive class with audio, video, and live demonstrations by professional storytellers.

 February 12-April 2, 2019 • Tuesdays from 5:00 p.m. to 7:30 p.m. • Age 18+ • Tuition $150

 Write, direct, or perform a never before seen show in just 24 hours.
 Join us for the kick-off party and return the next day for an all-day rehearsal.
 At 7:00 p.m.—it’s show time!

 February 22-23, 2019 • Age 18+ • Registration: $20

 Kick-Off Party: Friday, February 22, 7:00 p.m.

 Rehearsal: Saturday, February 23, 9:00 a.m. to 6:00 p.m.